TranHai167/online-shop/README.md

 * Mail and Otp server to confirm client's data.
 * Spring security, (a built-in dependency of Springboot framework) to block unexpected requests.
 * Git action checks code before creating merge request.
-* Use Jenkins for automatically building and pushing to private repo for prod env.
+* GitHub Actions to automatically build and push code to private repo for prod env.

 ### Project structure: